rsksmart/devportal-1.0/tutorials/tokens/create-a-token.md

 ![truffle file structure](/assets/img/tutorials/create-a-token/image-06.png)

-* ./contracts: all our smart contracts will be stored in this folder.
+* `./contracts`: All our smart contracts will be stored in this folder.
-* ./migrations: deployment scripts will be stored in this folder.
+* `./migrations`: Deployment scripts will be stored in this folder.
-* ./test: test scripts will be stored in this folder.
+* `./test`: Test scripts will be stored in this folder.
-* ./truffle-config: this is Truffle’s configuration file.
+* `./truffle-config.js`: This is Truffle’s configuration file.
 We’ll be able to configure networks, including RSK networks.

-Note that files were also created:
+Note that the following files were also created:

-* Migrations.sol - keeps track of which migrations were done on the current network.
+* `Migrations.sol`: Keeps track of which migrations were done on the current network.
-* 1_initial_migration.js - deploy Migrations.sol
+* `1_initial_migration.js`: Deployment for `Migrations.sol`.

 ## Initialize an npm project